Carsaig, Pennyghael, Isle of Mull

 - Towels (per person)

 Bed linen and towels are available to hire.
 Electricity is payable by meter reading at the end of your stay.
-Heating is by electric convector heaters, halogen heaters and open fire (1 basket of logs INCLUDED).
-WiFi is INCLUDED (subject to a fair usage policy).
-Water is from a private source which is UV filtered and regularly tested; however (as is typical in many parts of Scotland) it can become discoloured, particularly after heavy rainfall.
-Guests may therefore prefer to bring bottled water to drink.
+Heating is by electric convector heaters and wood burning stove (1 basket of logs INCLUDED).
+WiFi is INCLUDED (subject to a fair usage policy) for email checking and general web browsing only.
+It can be intermittent and should not be used for large downloads or high bandwidth applications (such as Skype, YouTube, Netflix, iPlayer/video streaming, etc).
+Water is from a private source which is regularly tested.
 A maximum of 2 dogs are welcome at an additional charge (2 large, 2 medium or 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).